Português do Brasil •

 your experience as a publisher on the Internet as easy, pleasant, and appealing as possible.
 We are proud to offer you a freely distributed, standards-compliant, fast, light, and free content management system, with sensible default settings and features, and an extremely customizable core.

 The following is a list of some of the features that come standard with WordPress, however there are literally tens of thousands of plugins that extend what WordPress does, so the actual functionality is nearly limitless.
 You are also free to do whatever you like with the WordPress code, extend it or modify in any way or use it for commercial projects without any licensing fees.
 That is the beauty of free software, free meaning not only price but also the freedom to have complete control over it.

 At a Glance

-- WordPress powers nearly a quarter of new sites today, is the content management system (CMS) of choice for more than two thirds of the top million sites making it the most popular on the web, and is trusted by content publishers both large and small including CNN and the NY Times.
-With more than 50 million sites globally and eight years of proven history, you know you’re getting the best software for the job.
+- WordPress powers more than a quarter of new sites today, is the content management system (CMS) of choice for nearly a half of the top million sites making it the most popular on the web, and is trusted by content publishers both large and small including CNN and the NY Times.
+With more than 50 million sites globally and 13 years of proven history, you know you’re getting the best software for the job.

 - Easy to use

 - At the core of WordPress is a simple interface similar to the desktop publishing software you use today.
 With no coding experience or expert knowledge necessary, the learning curve is often about as short as typing in your site’s URL and logging in.
 In fact, most users are able to pick up the basics without any training at all.
 Interfaces are polished and easy to use, and are the result of years of refinement.
 It’s the power of Microsoft Word with the intuitiveness of an iPhone.